Dangoware/prismriver/README.md

 Prismriver is an audio library intended for music players which allows for simple, cross platform, high quality audio output.

+## Goals
+The overall goal of Prismriver is not to create an all-rust playback library, those already exist.
+Instead, it's supposed to function similarly to Gstreamer, where one frontend can be used to build multimedia applications easily.
+Because of that, being 100% Rust is not a goal of this project, except where that would improve cross compilation or development ease.

 ## Functionality/Roadmap
 - [x] Cross platform output with CPAL
 - [x] Multiple decoder backends